A slightly unusual look at PH1

 Scientific observation of the transit started in the 18th century following Halley’s suggestion to use it to measure the distance to the Sun.
 There is a hugely rich and entertaining history of these expeditions to view the transit, and several books have been published.
 I’m just going to tell you a couple of the stories which struck my interest!
 A lot more, and links to some of the books can be found via the Wikipedia page on Venus Transits, TransitofVenus.org, and TransitofVenus.nl.

 For the 1761 transit, two famous explorers got involved.
 Mason and Dixon (still in Britain, and before they set off to map the USA) were commissioned by the Royal Society to observe the transit from Sumatra.
 They met in Portsmouth, and set sail from here on HMS Seahorse (which a decade later would have a famous midshipman named Horation Nelson).
 Enroute to Sumatra they got attacked by the French (the French and English being at war then), and decided to give up.
 They wrote the Royal Society of their intentions and were promptly told they better get right back on the ship to observe the transit or else.
-They did, and eventually ended up viewing it from South Africa.
+They did, and eventually ended up viewing if from South Africa.

 These 18th century observations results in a measurement of the distance to the Sun of 153+/-1 million kilometers, which was a huge improvement over previous estimates, but not as good as they expected.
 The timings were thwarted by something which came known as the “black drop effect” where the shadow of Venus seems to bleed into the edge of the Sun.
 This meant that the start time of the transit could not be measured to better than a few seconds.